JagjotSinghh/SCM_ProjectRepo/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking this out Our team have total 5 members (Krish, Jagjot, Harmanjot, Khushi, Harkamal)

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.